-Later this month, the Indiana Chinese Lantern Festival will illuminate the Indiana State Fairgrounds— an event held from November 24 to 30 — with more than 30 large Chinese lantern models.
+Later this month, the Indiana Chinese Lantern Festival will take place— an event held from November 24 to 30 — with more than 30 large Chinese lantern models.
 The handcrafted sculptures will reference well-known Indianapolis landmarks and symbols.
 “Visitors will explore both the ancient culture of China while learning about the Chinese traditions of today by taking a walking interactive tour of breathtaking displays,” event organizers said in a statement.

 In addition to the large lantern displays, the festival will include live acrobatic and folk-dance performances each night.
 Chinese folk artists will also hold handicraft demonstrations at booths set up across the grounds.
 Artisans practicing stone carving, flute making, and painting will show off their skills and sell their wares.
 Traditional Chinese cuisine as well as popular American food and beverages will be on sale.